slashtechno/cross-blogger/README.md

 Either run `go install github.com/slashtechno/cross-blogger@latest`, follow the same process as compiling the program locally, but replace `go build` with `go install`.

 ### Usage
-Sources and destinations should first be configured in the `config.yaml` file.
+Sources and destinations should first be configured in the `config.toml` file.
 For Google OAuth, the `--client-id` and `--client-secret` flags are required but can be set as environment variables (`CROSS_BLOGGER_GOOGLE_CLIENT_ID`/`CROSS_BLOGGER_GOOGLE_CLIENT_SECRET`).
-However these can also be set in the `config.yaml` file, passed as environment variables, or put in a `.env` file.
+However these can also be set in the `config.toml` file, passed as environment variables, or put in a `.env` file.
 When a refresh token is not provided, the program will commence the OAuth flow.
-This will write the refresh token, along with any other configuration, to the `config.yaml` file.
+This will write the refresh token, along with any other configuration, to the `config.toml` file.
 If you prefer to use other methods to pass the credentials, you can remove the lines and use the other methods.
 #### Help Output
 From `cross-blogger publish --help`
 ```text